loveshdongre/leetcode-enhancer/README.md

 **A cross-browser extension to improve productivity on [Leetcode](https://leetcode.com)**

-It is a light-weight browser extension which runs in menubar.
-It boosts your productivity by hiding unnecessary visual elements from the screen enabling you to focus on what is important to see.
-You can change your preferences from the UI and find out what best suits you.
+It is a light-weight browser extension which runs in the menubar.
+It boosts your productivity by hiding unnecessary visual elements from the screen, enabling you to focus on what is required to see.
+You change your preferences form the UI and find out what best suits your needs.

 <img src="./icons/ui.png">